dream-html - build robust and maintainable OCaml Dream webapps

 Import HTML

 One issue that you may come across is that the syntax of HTML is different from the syntax of dream-html markup.
-To ease this problem, you may use the bookmarklet import_html.js provided in this project.
-Simply create a new bookmark in your browser with any name, and set the URL to the content of that file (make sure it is exactly the given content).
+To ease this problem, you may use the translation webapp in the landing page.

-Note that the dream-html version is not formatted nicely, because the expectation is that you will use ocamlformat to fix the formatting.
+Note that the dream-html code is not formatted nicely, because the expectation is that you will use ocamlformat to fix the formatting.

 Also note that the translation done by this bookmarklet is on a best-effort basis.
 Many web pages don't strictly conform to the rules of correct HTML markup, so you will likely need to fix those issues for your build to work.